AvolitesLtd/TitanManual/docs/chases/chase-playback.md

 \<Connect/Cue\> button (this button may also be labelled \<Connect\> or \<Cue\> depending on the console).

 -   Connect a different chase to the controls by pressing \<Connect/Cue\>
-    then the Swop button of the chase you want to control.
+    then the Select button of the chase you want to control.

 -   Disconnect a chase from the controls by double pressing \<Connect/Cue\>.